 When it comes to health, the best thing is not to get angry in the first place.
 Once triggered, however, is it better to argue, shout, and bang your fists – or silently seethe?
 Some research suggests outwardly expressing anger only increases angry feelings and may lead to future heart disease.
 But holding anger inside is also associated with increased risk of heart disease.
 So what should you do?

-New research suggests the answer: stay flexible.
-In a recent study,
+Research suggests the answer: stay flexible.

 For More Information:

 Engebretson TO, Stoney CM: Anger expression and lipid concentrations.

 Mental Medicine Update, Vol. IV, No. 3.
 This previous issue of what is now The Mind/Body Health Newsletter explores the importance of defusing anger and hostility.

 Excerpted with permission from the Quarterly Newsletter, Mind/Body Health Newsletter.
 For subscription information visit the Institute for the Study of Human Knowledge website.